mediamonks/monck/README.md

       --help  Show help                                                                                        [boolean]

 Examples:
-  monck                       Start a server on default host and port. monck -h localhost -p 9002  Start a server on a specific host and port monck -u -s ./monck-socket  Start a server connected to the socket at that location monck -m api                Make all mock routes available on the "api/" path. monck -d ./mocks            Specify a folder where the mock files are located. monck -i "*.sample.js"      Ignore sample files in the mock folder.
+  monck.js                       Start a server on default host and port. monck.js -h localhost -p 9002  Start a server on a specific host and port monck.js -u -s ./monck-socket  Start a server connected to the socket at that location monck.js -m api                Make all mock routes available on the "api/" path. monck.js -d ./mocks            Specify a folder where the mock files are located. monck.js -i "*.sample.js"      Ignore sample files in the mock folder.

-for more information about the parameters, please visit https://github.com/mediamonks/monck
+For more information about the parameters, please visit https://github.com/mediamonks/monck
 ```

 ## Mock configuration